haegarAI/byobu-in-a-webconsole-tips-and-tricks/README.md

-# byobu-in-a-webconsole-tips-and-tricks
-byobu in a webconsole tips and tricks
+# byobu in a webconsole tips and tricks

 Working remotly via Citrix on a Windows Desktop in german and then in a browser like Google Chrome in a ssh console session with a germann keyboard can bring a lot of troubles with the keymappings...